Nuclear Spin-Mediated Relaxation Mechanisms of the V$_{B}^-$ Center in hBN: Results

 In this model, each cluster consists of the electron spin-1 of V$_\text{B}^{-}$ and a single nitrogen nuclear spin, as illustrated in Fig.~\ref{fig:all_model}(a).
 This results in a Hilbert space of dimension $\mathcal{H} = \mathcal{H}_{V_B^{-}} \otimes \mathcal{H}_{I_{^{15}N}}$, corresponding to six basis states.
 In total, 32 subsystems have been constructed in the cluster.
 The boron nuclear spins are excluded due to their weaker hyperfine interactions at this point, as shown in Fig.~\ref{fig:vb-1_interaction}(b).
 Based on this cluster, the dipolar nuclear interaction between nuclear spins is neglected.
 In addition, due to the two-spin clusterization, only electron spin-nuclear spin correlation and coherence are accounted for by the approximation.

 Fig.~\ref{fig:T1_all}(a) depicts the evolution of the V$_\text{B}^{-}$ electron spin initialized in the m$_s$ = 0 state.
 The result suggests that immediately after initialization, the electron spin polarization is rapidly transferred to the $^{15}$N nuclear spin in this model.
-Subsequently, while the m$_s$ = 0 population relaxes toward the thermal equilibrium value of 1/3, as expected for the equal occupancy of the three spin sublevels (m$_s = 0, \pm1$), the relaxation pattern deviates from the exponential curve\cite{10.1103/PhysRevB.65.205309,10.1126/science.1155400} and exhibits a stretched exponential decay.
+At first, the relaxation appears exponential, but as the m$_s = 0$ population approaches the thermal equilibrium value of 1/3, as expected for the equal occupancy of the three spin sublevels (m$_s = 0, \pm1$), the relaxation pattern deviates from the exponential curve\cite{10.1103/PhysRevB.65.205309,10.1126/science.1155400} and exhibits a stretched exponential decay.
 This is confirmed by the exponent value of 0.37.
 Stretched exponents often arise when the relaxation is governed by multiple, independent decay mechanisms with different rates.
 While the distribution of the perpendicular hyperfine components, comprising strongly, moderately, and weakly coupled spins, see Fig.~\ref{fig:vb-1_interaction}(b), could suggest such a multi-channel relaxation mechanism, experimental results do not support this model.
 As a consequence, we conclude that Model 1 fails to capture relevant correlation effects of the bath that may lead to different decay mechanisms.

-\textbf{Model 2 - Three/Four-Spin Clusters}
+\subsection{Model 2 - Three/Four-Spin Clusters}

 In this model, clusters consisting of nitrogen and boron nuclei are constructed, as depicted in Fig.~\ref{fig:all_model}(b).
 Each nitrogen cluster includes an electron spin-1 coupled with three nitrogen nuclear spins, whereas each boron cluster consists of an electron spin-1 coupled with only two boron nuclear spins to compensate for the larger boron spin.